codescene-oss/codescene-vscode/docs/improvement-guides/bumpy-road-ahead.md

-**Problem**: Bumpy Roads are functions with multiple chunks of nested conditional logic, often indicating too many responsibilities in the same function.
+Bumpy Roads are functions with multiple chunks of nested conditional logic, often indicating too many responsibilities in the same function.

 ## Solution